 A thorough diagnosis is recommended for finding the source of pain.
 If you endure sciatica symptoms for more than 7 days or have issues with your bladder, you are strongly advised to consult a doctor immediately.

-This article on how to sit comfortably with sciatica will tell you on a few more ways to sit with these back problems.
+This article on sitting comfortably with sciatic pain will tell you on a few more ways to sit with these back problems.

 What Results From A Herniated Disc That is Left Untreated?